 - Improved debugging tools make it easier to troubleshoot issues with your Selenium Tests and quickly resolve any bugs or errors during execution.

-- W3C Standardization: Selenium WebDriver 4.0 has been standardized by the W3C, making it easier to use with other tools and frameworks.
+- W3C Standardization: The WebDriver 4.0 has been standardized by the W3C, making it easier to use with other tools and frameworks.

 - Relative Locators: This new feature allows you to locate elements using relative coordinates, which can be especially useful when testing dynamic web applications.

-Overall, Selenium WebDriver 4.0 is a powerful tool that offers many new features and improvements that make it easier to automate your web application testing.
+Overall, the WebDriver 4.0 is a powerful tool that offers many new features and improvements that make it easier to automate your web application testing.

 Additional resources on Selenium Testing